 If you couldn’t tell by now, I’m pretty conscious when it comes to money and consumerism.
 Being careful with my spending allows me to build a cash cushion.
-With it, I am free from worrying about bills and small discretionary expenses during the month.
+I generally don’t have to worry about bills and small discretionary expenses during the month.
 My habit of saving also allows me to make an investment whenever a good opportunity presents itself.

 That being said, I only spend my money on things that provide me with long term value.